Bucatini carbonara is a classic Roman favorite, with a decadent addition of salty guanciale, creamy egg yolks and extra cheese!

 Guanciale is cured pork that comes from the cheek or jowl of the pig.
 It's usually seasoned with salt and sometimes herbs and (personally), has a deeper, richer more pork like flavor.
 You'll usually find guanciale in slabs, versus cubes like pancetta, but you can also ask your butcher to cube it up for you, though I prefer to cube it up myself.

 Pancetta, on the other hand is more common to find.
 It's cured pork that comes from the belly of the pig and you can often find it in slabs or cubed up.
 Pancetta is a good substitute for guanciale, but I find the cubed pancetta to be too small for my liking.

-Traditional bucatini carbonara doesn’t have as much cheese as I’ve added here.
-But extra cheese never hurt anyone (am i right or am I right?)
+Traditional bucatini carbonara doesn't have as much cheese as I've added here.
+But extra cheese is wonderful.

 Use what you have is always my motto, and with that being said, an extra handful of melty mozzarella or leftover cubed salty feta (yes, its fantastic) is the perfect throw in.

 Carbonara is a no cook sauce and the heat of the pasta is what gently cooks the eggs and melts the cheese.
 So be careful adding the sauce to a hot pan, which might cook the eggs too quickly, making them look curdled and not creamy smooth.

 As with any pasta recipe, save some of the pasta cooking liquid and if your egg mixture is a bit thick, add a few teaspoons of water to thin out.

 Have fun with cheese!
 Some of my favorite combinations are shredded mozzarella, crumbed feta, grated Parmesan and Pecorino, which is a hard sheeps milk cheese.

 Other favorite pasta recipes to try: my Linguini with Clams,

 - ¼ pound guanciale cut into ¼ inch cubes